No momento, esta página não está disponível em português

 API reference

-You don't need to send additional fields for cards.
+You do not need to send additional fields for cards.
 See the /payments endpoint API reference for the optional fields you can send.

 You can send additional fields for specific use cases.
 For example showing debit and credit cards separately.